cuba-platform/maps-addon-demo/README.md

-# Maps demo
+# Maps Demo

 This is an example of CUBA application working with the [CUBA Maps premium add-on](https://www.cuba-platform.com/marketplace/maps/).
+Based on CUBA Platform 7.1.0

+## Overview

 The application has three entities with corresponding screens: